« Previous Page

 Health Tools help you make wise health decisions or take action to improve your health.

-mammogram is done to:
+A mammogram is done to:

-done at another clinic, have the results sent or bring them with you to your examination.
+If you have previously had a mammogram done at another clinic, have the results sent or bring them with you to your examination.

 Tell your doctor if you: